carjed/smaug-genetics/README.md

 -Get summary of K-mer relative mutation rates -Estimate effects of genomic features and predict position-specific mutation rates using logistic regression

-4. The logistic regression model requires a rather complex series of preprocessing steps.
-In short, we must generate a set of 24,576 files (1 per each 7-mer subtype), each containing all positions in the genome within a particular sequence context, annotated as either a singleton (1) or non-mutated site (0).
-Each site is then annotated with the mean depth of coverage across all individuals, using the .glf files generated prior to variant calling.
-Processing these .glf files involves running several additional scripts  .
-Code for these

-5. The analysis.r script is run
-6.

 ### Project directory structure

 ```